 After looking around at the many Forths available (the language was already over 20 years old), I found that I liked one better than all the rest: Pygmy Forth.
 One of the true pioneers of truly useful Forth stuff is Frank Sergeant.
 He created a wonderful small Forth many years ago, called Pygmy, that had a tiny kernel written in 8086 assembly language and a bootstrapped Forth in Forth that could be modified and then ‘regenerated’ as a new system.
 It was a 16-bit Forth, derived from Charles Moore’s cmForth; you don’t get a better pedigree than that.
 These and other treasures are available and described on his web site.

-One of those treasures is a new (2017) version of Pygmy, with a kernel written in Python.
+One of those treasures is a newer (2017) version of Pygmy, with a kernel written in Python.
 The Forth in Forth system is then loaded on top of the kernel, similar to the bootstrapping mechanism of the original Pygmy.
 This new version (32/64-bit) has several key benefits.
 First, since the 8086 code is now replaced by Python, it can run on virtually any target system, including the myriad of single board computers (SBC) so popular today, such as the Raspberry Pi.
 All that’s required is a Python 3 interpreter, which is very common in most modern systems.
 Code words are written in native Python, opening up the possibility of extensive access to the underlying operating system and third party libraries via Python.
 Second, it supports plain text files for source, in addition to the venerable blocks (screens) of ye olde Forth.
 This was one of the major additions I implemented on my own version back in 1992.
 Third, it has a much easier method of handling numbers and strings and than traditional Forth.
 There’s no need to delve into the odd data types and obscurities of original Forth.
-While large, more capable projects should probably be written in a bigger, more standard system eg. Gforth, Pygmy is perfect for learning Forth (and Python for that matter).
+Fourth, this allows a path for Python programmers into syntonic thinking.
+While large, more capable projects should probably be written in a bigger, more standard system eg. gForth, Pygmy is perfect for learning Forth (and Python for that matter).
 There are many other benefits too, see Frank Sergeant’s excellent documentation.

 Here are the basic steps for installing and using the new Pygmy Forth on the Raspberry Pi.